Richardson Park

 Yes, Triangle Lake Region Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, sliding.
 Always respect posted closures and seasonal restrictions.

-Triangle Lake Region Swimming Spots is a water slide on Varies - see below located in OR, near EUGENE.
+Triangle Lake Region Swimming Spots is a water slide on Varies - See Below located in Oregon, near Eugene.
 Find Triangle Lake Region swimming spots and a natural water slide near Eugene, OR.
 Get directions, safety tips, and info on facilities for an unofficial but popular spot.

 No camping at site